Who We Are

 Documents to assess Ryan White eligibility include*:

 - Proof of HIV Status

 - Proof of Nevada Residency – This may include rental agreements, utility bills, birth certificates, a green card with social security number or other official correspondence that has the same address as the picture identification.

 - Proof of Income – This may include paycheck stubs, disability award letter, or other official document stating monthly income.

 * If you do not have these documents readily available, your case manager will work with you to get documentation.

-We accept major health plans and also have a sliding fee scale for all offered services.
-We provide services regardless of an individuals ability to pay.
 In addition, we are funded (in part) by grants from the US Department of Health and Human Services, Health Resources and Services Administration, HIV/AIDS Bureau, and the Ryan White HIV/AIDS program and the State of Nevada, Office of HIV/AIDS.